-SCHOOLS WILL NOT FILL OUT THIS SECTION BEGINN INSTEAD, SCHOOLS WILL PROVIDE SPCSA STAFF A S current Directory, SPCSA will select participants.
-Instructio and previously employed staff will be included.
-Once select selected staff into this template and return it to school lead CHOOL STAFF DIRECTORY.
-Using the nal and non-instructional as well as newer ted, SPCSA staff will input the information of Staff Name and E-Mail Address Role Years on staff SCHOOLS WILL NOT FILL OUT THIS PORTION.
-SPCSA WILL FILL OUT AND PROVIDE BACK TO SCHOOLS ONE WEEK PRIOR TO THE SITE EVALUATION.
+SCHOOLS WILL NOT FILL OUT THIS SECTION BEGIN NING IN THE 21-22 SCHOOL YEAR INSTEAD, SCHOOLS WILL PROVIDE SPCSA STAFF A current Directory, SPCSA will select participants.
+Instruct and previously employed staff will be included.
+Once sele ected, SPCSA staff will input the information of of selected staff into this template and return it to school lea ders for the staff focus group.
+Staff Name and E-Mail Address Role Years on staff SCHOOLS WILL NOT FILL OUT THIS PORTION.
+SPCSA WILL FILL OUT AND PROVIDE BACK TO SCHOOLS ONE WEEK PRIOR TO THE SITE EVALUATION J .
 Please include less than 50% of your board.
-Please try to include a range of years on board (i.e., a Founding Board Member, a first- year board member).
+Please try to year board member). include a range of years on board (i.e., a Fo ounding Board Member, a firstyear board member).
 Board Member Name Role /Background Experience Year joined Board